glue-viz/glue/doc/glue_from_python.rst

   * ``application`` is the top level :class:`~glue.qt.glue_application.GlueApplication`, which has access to plot windows (among other things)

-Additionally, you can drage datasets and subsets into the terminal window, to easily assign them new variable names.
+Additionally, you can drag datasets and subsets into the terminal window, to easily assign them new variable names.

 .. note::